-Another issue besides community is the question of whether children get a consistent or rigorous education.
+Another issue besides community is whether children get a consistent or rigorous education.

 Because it meets relatively infrequently, Cindy Schnitzer notes, “When you miss a week or two because you’re out of town you miss a huge chunk.
 You lose a bit of the structure and consistency.
 But it more than makes up for it otherwise.”

-Seth Nadler, who participates in Masa with his son and daughter, says he likes the program, particularly because “we met a lot of people we wouldn’t have met otherwise.”
+Seth Nadler, who participates in Masa with his son and daughter, says he likes Masa, particularly because “we met a lot of people we wouldn’t have met otherwise.”

 However, he is “not sure” his children are “learning the fundamentals.”

-Davids responds that “it doesn’t correspond exactly,” but that children who participate in Masa through fifth grade will come out with roughly the same skills and knowledge as those who participate in the traditional program.
+Davids responds that “it doesn’t correspond exactly,” but that if a child participates in Masa through fifth grade they will come out with roughly the same skills and knowledge as those who participate in the traditional program.

 The meeting winds down when the children, who have been in a separate activity downstairs, begin filing in, squeezing in next to their parents on the pews.